 An estimated 161,250 preventable deaths occur each year in U.S. healthcare organizations, which can cause harm to a patient’s physical, mental, and financial health.
-(1)
+(1) Read on to learn how organizations can leverage healthcare technology like incident reporting software to prevent incidents, reduce costs, and save lives.

 It is estimated that about one-third of all harmful incidents affecting patients are preventable.
 (2)